Bobo, by Paul Deliège

 Théophile et Philibert in Robbedoes #1270

-He joined the Dupuis art studios in 1958, where he was mainly engaged with the lettering for Robbedoes, the Flemish edition of Spirou.
+Deliège joined the Dupuis art studios in 1958, where he was mainly engaged with the lettering for Robbedoes, the Flemish edition of Spirou.
 He made his debut in Spirou magazine that same year with two short stories starring his earlier character 'Félicien'.
 It wasn't until 1960 that he started his first continuing series, 'Théophile et Philibert'.
 The series lasted for three episodes until 1962, the last two stories were written by Vicq.
-By 1963 he was making his own short-lived gag series 'Hercule et les autres'.
+By 1963, he was making his own short-lived gag series 'Hercule et les Autres'.

 Hercule et les autres by Deliège

-Deliège established himself as one of the main artists of Spirou's "mini-books" in the 1960s.
-His most notable creation for this section of fold-in mini-books was the prisoner 'Bobo', who debuted in 1961.
+In the 1960s, Deliège established himself as one of the main artists of Spirou's "mini-books".
+His most notable creation for this section of fold-in mini-books was the prisoner 'Bobo', who debuted in issue #1204 (11 May 1961).
 The stories were written by Maurice Rosy with whom Deliège also created the mini-book characters 'Sosthène' (1961) and 'Félix' (1965) as well as 'Bébert' (1963) for the magazine's regular pages.

 Bobo by Paul Deliège